 Unlike an agent, a distributor has no right to act on the suppliers behalf and cannot bind the supplier to their dealings with purchasers.

-Distribution Arrangements in Australia
+Distribution Arrangements or agreements in Australia

-In Australia, Distribution arrangements are based on contract law and are supplemented by equity and legislation.
+In Australia, Distribution agreements are based on contract law and are supplemented by equity and legislation.
 Unlike many EU countries and other civil law jurisdictions, in Australia suppliers and distributors are generally free to determine the terms of their distribution arrangements, including termination terms.

 But what should you include in your Distributor Agreement?
 Here are just some of the things you should consider.